 Note: 2 GB RAM is recommended for a 64-Bit OS, and at least 1 GB of RAM is recommended for a 32-Bit operating system.
 However, you can increase or decrease the RAM size according to your PC capacity.

 Step 10.
 Click on the Next button.

 Step 11.
 Under the “Storage on physical hard disk,” you have two options: Dynamically allocated and Fixed size.
 You can choose any of them.
-If you choose Dynamically allocated, it depends on your virtual machine’s size; it will keep increasing or decrease the virtual hard disk’s size automatically.
+If you choose Dynamically allocated, it depends on your virtual machine’s size; it will keep increasing or decreasing the virtual hard disk’s size automatically.
 You may notice a performance issue, but it is good for those running out with storage problems.
 The Fixed size option will fix the size of your virtual hard, which you will specify.

 Step 12.
-Once you have decided which option to select for your virtual hard disk, click on the Next button.
+Once you have decided which option to select for your virtual hard disk, click the Next button.

 Note: We have selected the Dynamically allocated option for my virtual hard disk.

 Step 13.
 On the next screen, you can specify the maximum size of your virtual hard disk.
 VirtualBox will not occupy more than the specified storage by you.
 You can increase or decrease the maximum allocated hard drive size using the slider.

 Step 16.
 Till now, we have specified the Windows version to install and created a virtual hard disk drive to install the Windows 10 operating system.
 Now we will proceed with Windows 10 installation on VirtualBox.
 To install Windows 10 on a virtual machine, we need a bootable Windows 10 USB flash drive, or Windows 10 Bootable DVD, or a bootable ISO.
 To install Windows 10 on a virtual machine, we prefer to use a bootable ISO of Windows 10.
 If you don’t have a bootable ISO file of Windows 10, you can download it from here.